Sensorineural hearing loss

 There are several causes of sensorineural hearing loss.
 One frequent cause is age-associated hearing loss, which can begin at the age of 50 or 60.
 This type of hearing loss is usually accompanied by the reduced perception of high tones.

 The second most common cause is noise.
 Noise related hearing loss is one of the most frequently recognized occupational illnesses in the United States.
 Six to eight hours of noise above 85dB on a daily basis is able to cause this type of hearing loss.

 Additional reasons for sensorineural hearing loss include circulatory problems, as they may occur in diabetes mellitus, arteriosclerosis, or sudden hearing loss, as well as metabolic illnesses, such as thyroid malfunction.

 Symptoms of sensorineural hearing loss

 People who experience sensorineural hearing loss complain of limited speech intelligibility.
 In its early stages, intelligibility is initially limited to background noises.
 Depending on severity, individuals with this kind of hearing loss may also suffer from buzzing or ringing in the ears (tinnitus).

 Significant risks posed by persistent sensorineural hearing loss include social isolation and psychological changes.
 Therefore, prompt treatment is highly recommended.

-The ENT specialist diagnoses sensorineural (or labyrinthine) hearing loss through a series of test.
+The ENT specialist diagnoses sensorineural (or labyrinthine) hearing loss through a serie of tests.
 A mirror examination is initially performed on both ears to exclude causes originating in the external ear canal.
 In purely sensorineural hearing loss, the mirror examination is normal.
 Further diagnostics can also include a hearing test (audiometry).

 During impedance audiometry, the vibrational ability of the eardrums and ossicles are examined, and the pressure in the middle ear is measured.
 This examination serves to exclude impaired middle ear function (sensorineural hearing loss).